Development Engineer

 Introduction

-There will be an element of hands-on working with manufacturing equipment and prototype development.
+There will be an element of hands-on working with manufacturing equipment , machinery and automation and prototype development.

-Previous development or manufacturing engineering experience, ideally within composites with a strong continuous process development background improving processes or developing new manufacturing methods would be ideal for this role.
+Previous development or manufacturing engineering experience, composites experience is ideal however not essential.
+Also a strong continuous process development background improving processes or developing new manufacturing methods would be beneficial for this role.

 Responsibilities